RLinf-VLA: A Unified and Efficient Framework for Reinforcement Learning of Vision-Language-Action Models: Experiment Setup

-\paragraph{Evaluation Metric.} We use \textit{throughput} as the evaluation metric for efficiency.
+We use \textit{throughput} as the evaluation metric for efficiency.
 Specifically, throughput is defined as the total number of rollout environment frames divided by the total wall-clock time of one training epoch, which approximately equals the sum of rollout time and training time.
-The evaluation is conducted on 8, 16, and 32 NVIDIA H100 (80GB) GPUs, distributed across 1, 2, and 4 nodes, respectively.